reframe-hpc/reframe/docs/config_reference.rst

            This temporary directory prefix can be changed by setting the :envvar:`RFM_REMOTE_WORKDIR` environment variable.
         b.
 ReFrame changes to that directory and launches a job that will first bootstrap the fresh clone and then run that clone with ``{launcher} ./bin/reframe --detect-host-topology=topo.json``.
-           The :option:`--detect-host-topology` option causes ReFrame to detect the topology of the current host, which in this case would be the remote compute nodes.
+           The :option:`--detect-host-topology` option causes ReFrame to detect the topology of the current host, which in this case would be one of the remote compute nodes.

       In case of errors during auto-detection, ReFrame will simply issue a warning and continue.